If your organization handles medical records or patient data in any capacity, the HIPAA Privacy Rule likely applies to you.

 Beginner’s Guide to the HIPAA Privacy Rule

-What is HIPAA and Why it Matters
+What is HIPAA and Why It Matters

 On top of this, failure to comply can result in huge potential costs.
 The US Department of Health and Human Services administers HIPAA.
 Its internal Office of Civil Rights (OCR) enforces civil fines for noncompliance.
 Serious or chronic violations of HIPAA can result in criminal penalties, enforced by the Department of Justice (DOJ).
-So, even if you’re only acting out of self preservation, you need to understand and abide by the privacy rule—and all of HIPAA.

 Assess your HIPAA / HITECH compliance